 Maui is more of a happy hour island with lots of great bars and restaurants having most of their action happening in the early afternoons, you've got to get to bed early to get up and catch some waves!
 On Maui, we like to grab a Pau Hana (after-work drink) or two at places like Maui Brewing Company in Kihei or Merriman's in Kapalua.
 If you're moving from a big city, the quiet nightlife may be one of the biggest adjustments you make.

 You'll be surprised that compared to many major American cities, the cost of living on Maui is comparable or even less.

-The most expensive thing about Maui is the real estate.
+The most expensive thing about Maui is the rent and real estate.
 Maui's median property prices are significantly higher than the mainland aside from downtown areas in major metropolitan cities like San Francisco, LA, or New York.
 This also means rent is high as well.
 You can be paying up to $2,000/month or even more in some cases for a 1 bedroom condo.
-If you search for deals and are patient you can find rent on Maui for around $1,000-$1,300 per bedroom.
+If you search for deals and are patient you can find rooms for rent on Maui for around $1,000-$1,300 per bedroom.